anieldev/demonet/README.md

-### Choosing a cryptographic hashing algorithm
+### Choosing a cryptographic hash function for storing passwords

-To qualify as a cryptographic hash function, a hash function must be "*pre-image resistant*" and "*collision resistant*".
+To qualify as a cryptographic hash function, the hashing algorithm must be "*pre-image resistant*" and "*collision resistant*".

 - a hash function is pre-image resistant if it is computationally infeasible to find any input that hashes to a known output; i.e. given y, it is difficult to find an x such that hash(x) = y